I’m Daniel. I live in the UK and was diagnosed with retinitis pigmentosa at the age of 8.

 It took time, but the acceptance of my condition proved to be one of the most positive forces in my life and enabled me to focus on what I could do, rather than what I couldn’t.

-For more of Dan’s story, you can follow him (and his guide dog Zodiac!) on Twitter, go to his YouTube channel or connect with him on LinkedIn.
+For more of Dan’s story, you can follow him (and his guide dog Zodiac!) on Twitter or connect with him on LinkedIn.
 To learn more about Visualise Training, follow the company on Facebook and Twitter.